 +31 (0) 20 620 2535

 This museum is dedicated to telling the story of the Netherlands during the Nazi occupation, from May 1940 to May 1945.
 It answers questions about how the Dutch were affected, and how they responded to oppression.
 The museum also presents a separate children’s exhibit geared for ages 9 and up, which presents information about the resistance movement, going into hiding, acquiring false identity papers and more through the stories of four children who lived during the war years.

 1011 VX Amsterdam

-NEMO is a fabulous, blue-green science museum designed to look like a ship’s bow jutting out over the water in the city's Docklands neighborhood.
+NEMO, a fabulous, blue-green building which houses the Amsterdam science museum, is designed to look like a ship’s bow jutting out over the water in the city’s Docklands neighborhood.
 Hands-on activities teach visitors about the sciences and technology in an exciting four-story space, with labs and exhibits covering many fields of science, technology and engineering.
 NeMo welcomes all ages, but their target audience is 4 to 16-year-olds, and their parents.
 Closed Monday.